alexellis/k3sup/README.md

 ### K3sup `pro get-config` - work with an existing cluster

-The `k3sup pro get-config` command allows you to retrieve kubeconfig files from existing K3s installations without performing any installation steps.
+The `k3sup-pro get-config` command allows you to retrieve kubeconfig files from existing K3s installations without performing any installation steps.
 This is useful when you already have K3s running and just need to access the cluster configuration.

 You can also use it if you initially created a local `./kubeconfig` file but now want to merge it under a meaningful context name to your main `$HOME/.kube/config` file.